LTUC/amman-dotnet-401d2/Curriculum/Class07/Resources/Collections.md

             number => Console.Write(number + " "));
         // Output: 0 2 4 6 8
 ```
-        - Use a `for` loop by decramenting
+        - Use a `for` loop by decrementing
-        - Why would you decrament?
+        - Why would you decrement?

 1. For the type of elements in the List< T>, you can also define your own class